Sociology and Anthropology

 A student may select either the general sociology program or the law and society program.

-- Sociology (Law and Society) Designed for students with an interest in careers in the legal profession or other aspects of the justice system, as well as for the kinds of advanced study expected of professionals in those fields.
+- Crime, Law and Society This track is designed to prepare students for careers in legal professions or other aspects of the justice system, including social work, as well as for the kinds of advanced study expected of professionals in those fields.

 The Sociology Core